instayu/html-5-calander/YUI-3.9.0-Change-History-Rollup.md

 * Initial release.

 ### CSS Base Change History

 * Deprecated.
 If you're currently using CSSBase, consider switching to using CSSNormalize, which ships with 3.9.0.
 Please file any issues that you come across.

+### CSS Grids Change History

+* [!]
+Fixed over-collapsing spaces between grid units in Chrome 25, which has added support for `word-spacing`.
+The `word-spacing` rules are now only targeted at IE < 8.

+* Added Responsive Grids ("cssgrids-responsive") which builds on top of the existing CSS Grids.
+It adds `.yui3-g-r`, which can be used in place of `.yui3-g` and will make all units responsive automatically.

 ### DataTable Change History